Old San Juan, Puerto Rico

 San Juan Cathedral (Catedral de San Juan Bautista)

-The second oldest cathedral in the Americas, it was originally built in 1521 and is a stunning example of Gothic and neoclassical architecture.
-The cathedral is also home to the tomb of Juan Ponce de León, the famous Spanish explorer.
+Constructed in 1521, the San Juan Cathedral is the second-oldest church in the Americas and is considered a magnificent example of Gothic and neoclassical architectural styles.
+It also has the tomb of Juan Ponce de León, a well-known Spanish explorer.

 Paseo de la Princesa

-A picturesque promenade along the San Juan Bay, this pedestrian walkway is lined with trees, sculptures, and vendors selling local crafts and snacks.
+The image of the long, picturesque street adjacent to San Juan Bay is the Paseo de la Princesa, a walkway surrounded by trees, sculptures, and a market selling traditional, handmade goods.
 It culminates at the Raíces Fountain, a striking statue symbolizing the island’s diverse cultural roots.

 Plaza de Armas